Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 This means avoid any funky shadows, shapes, textures, etc. that detract from the look of the table.
 The visual elements should make the table easier to read, not more difficult.

 Lastly, be sure to give some consideration to the data when determining how to organize it in a table.
-There are almost as many ways to order data as there are tables, but here are a few examples to help you think about what makes the most logical sense.
+There are almost as many ways to order data as there are tables.
 This may not add to the aesthetic beauty of the document, but it can make the report significantly more readable.
 And readable = beautiful.

 Is the data showing change over time?
 If so, your readers are most likely interested in seeing the most recent data first, so order your table thus.

 Will a reader want to search for a particular entry?
 Then consider organizing the table alphabetically or by date.

 Does that table contain data showing various quantities for comparison purposes?
 If so, you may want to sort the columns in ascending or descending order.